Sivakanth100/Ansible_Splunk/README.md

-ansible playbooks to install splunk server and universal forwarder.
+ansible playbook to install splunk server

-Download the latest .deb files from splunk and drop them in the files directory and update the vars in vars/main.yml.
+Download the latest url or rpm/.deb files from splunk and drop them in the files directory and update the vars in vars/main.yml.